RosieDing/csc207Winter2019/Assignment1/codesmells.md

 ### Explanation

 [In this class, for the appearance of fish(“><>”),  we only use “<”,”>” .
-So in this method, the if statement to transfer from these two sting will makes the methods efficient.]
+So in this method, using if statement to transfer from these two sting will makes the methods efficient.]

 ============================================================